Panzanella is an Italian bread salad with simple summer vegetables and leftover stale bread soaked in water.

 Bread

 One to two days old stale bread is best to make Panzanella.
-Ideally, use crusty bread with a compact crumb to absorb liquid without falling apart.
+Ideally, use crusty bread with a compact crumb to absorb the liquid without falling apart.

 Tomatoes